Neoteroi/BlackSheep/README.md

 [`uvloop`](https://magic.io/blog/uvloop-blazing-fast-python-networking/), and
 [`httptools`](https://github.com/MagicStack/httptools).

 This project is a beta version.
+The reason behind this framework is described in this page of the Wiki: [Story](https://github.com/RobertoPrevato/BlackSheep/wiki/Story).

 ```python
 from datetime import datetime